Mask crusaders: 150 doctors, experts want kids to cover up in classrooms this winter

 Well-known experts who've put their weight behind the appeal include Otago University's Professor Michael Baker and Dr Amanda Kvalsvig, and the University of Auckland's Dr Anna Brooks, Associate Professor Siouxsie Wiles, Professor Rod Jackson, Dr David Welch and Dr Joel Rindelaub.

-A key part of their proposed strategy, titled "Vaccine Plus", was to make masks in schools compulsory over winter, rather than only encouraged as under the orange setting.
+A key part of their proposed strategy, titled "Vaccines Plus", was to make masks in schools compulsory over winter, rather than only encouraged as under the orange setting.

 "A large number of children – in the order of more than 200,000 – have contracted Covid over the last two or three months," Ward said.